sophie-oldroyd/Social-Distancing-Monitor/README.md

 ##### `devSSD1331.*`
 Driver for the SSD1331 OLED display that allows characters to be created.
 Several function included are based on the driver found at `https://os.mbed.com/users/star297/code/ssd1331/file/4385fd242db0/ssd1331.cpp/` written by `Paul Staron`.
-Contains function `charactertoscreen` which prints a character (either letter or number) to the screen.
+Contains function `charactertoscreen` which prints a character (either letter or number) to the OLED display.
-Contains function `clearscreen` to clear the display.
+Contains function `clearscreen` to clear the  OLED display.

 ##### `gpio_pins.c`
 Definition of I/O pin configurations using the KSDK `gpio_output_pin_user_config_t` structure.